rohinp/rohinp.github.io/_posts/2022-12-10-FunctionsDay0.md

 # A gentle introduction to functions.

-### The intended audience: `Beginner level`
+## The intended audience: `Beginner level`

-### What is the article about:
+## What is the article about?
 Focus on the most trivial part of functional programming(FP) .i.e functions and function composition.
 Though FP is all about function composition but can also include other advance elements and patterns.
 An attempt is made not to specify any FP jargon but at times it might come up to name something or may be give it a better name.

-### Why another blog on FP:
+## Why another blog on FP?

 FP is a very broad topic, and there is a ton of material available online to make you explain about things like type classes, Monads, Effects and what not.
 Saying that:
 * There is a need also to highlight how to compose our solutions using simple functions.
-* Most of the material revolves around concepts from `Category theory`.
+* Most of the available material revolves around concepts from `Category theory`.
 Obviously it's very interesting but for a developer, new to FP can be overwhelming and at times might kill the curiosity.
 * Focus of the article is to understand functions, solve simple problems using function composition.
 * Nevertheless, just put all the thoughts/experience which I had about programming with FP the good parts.
 * Most important it is fun!

-### Programming Language & Complexity:
+## Programming Language & Complexity.
 The examples are in scala, but can be demonstrated in any other programming language which supports creating and composing functions.

 Complexity can at times be a very subjective topic.
 The confusion which I want to specifically callout here is `not knowing is not equal to complex`, say it syntax or a concept.
 Initially there might be hiccups once you overcome those then there is no turning back.

 There is an attempt in the blog to make it programming language agnostic.
 But using examples in scala forces us to be aware of some syntax of scala.
 All the required syntax will be covered in the blogs and that is one of the reason why the articles might be a bit lengthy.
 Also, it might inspire you to either learn scala or use these FP patterns in your day today programming.

-### Introduction
+## Introduction.

 As [Bartosz Milewski](https://bartoszmilewski.com/) correctly pointed out to magic number [7+/-2](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two), basically it talks about human capacity on processing information in a sort term.
-Inspired from that the articles also follow a thumb rule, that no more than 5 concepts introduced at a time, and then we will just play around ideas/thoughts/concepts/techniques.
+Inspired from that the articles also follows a thumb rule, that no more than 5 concepts introduced at a time, and then we will just play around ideas/thoughts/concepts/techniques.

 Let's pick the first handful of things which we want to cover in this blog.
 1. Understanding functions part 1